rerun-io/rerun/docs/content/index.md

 Rerun is
 - Simple to integrate and get started with
-- Usable from Python, Rust, and soon C++
+- Usable from Python, Rust, and C++
 - Powerful, flexible, and extensible
 - Built in Rust to be cross platform and fast
 - Open source, dual licensed under MIT and Apache 2